tml/cadmus/src/Chapter-1/Part III: Variables.md

 ## Data types

 ### Strings
-A String is a series of characters.
-To define a String called `name` do:
+A string is a series of characters.
+To define a string called `name` do:
 ```java
 String name;
 ```